+For Dune fans, fear was, very recently, a worrying mind-killer.
+As HBO Max canceled certain projects, and the entire streaming service seemed to implode in on itself, the future of the TV series Dune: The Sisterhood, was, for a hot second, in question.
 But, on August 15, Deadline confirmed — with one line buried deep in another story — that the HBO Dune series is still happening and is “now casting.”
-And, although The Sisterhood is expected to be a prequel to the new Dune movies, there’s one huge way this series — and its casting — could impact Dune: Part 2 and the franchise beyond.
+And, although The Sisterhood is expected to be a prequel to the new Dune movies, there’s one huge way this series, and its casting, could impact Dune: Part 2 and beyond.
 Spoilers ahead for the Dune books.

 The Dune backstory we’ve never seen

-While the original Herbert novels make it clear that the Bene Gesserit are playing a very long game, we never actually go back in time to see exactly how one very specific myth was created.
-Early in the first Dune novel, we learn from the Bene Gesserit Reverend Mother Gaius Helen Mohiam that a group called the Missionaria Protectiva has been to Arrakis and “softened it up somewhat.”
+While the original Herbert novels make it clear that the Bene Gesserit are playing a very long game, we never actually go back in time and see exactly how one very specific myth was created.
+Early in the first Dune novel (page 37, Kindle edition) we learn from the Bene Gesserit Reverend Mother Gaius Helen Mohiam that a group called the Missionaria Protectiva has been to Arrakis and “softened it up somewhat.”

-Essentially, depending on how far back in time The Sisterhood takes us, we could actually witness the “long dead” Bene Gesserit of the Missionaria Protectiva, arriving on Arrakis for the first time.
+Essentially, depending on how far back in time The Sisterhood takes us, we could, in this series, actually witness the “long dead” Bene Gesserit of the Missionaria Protectiva, arriving on Arrakis for the first time.

 How the Missionaria Protectiva impacts Dune: Part 2

-Because Jessica drinks this, her unborn daughter, Alia, is born with mental abilities beyond any living Bene Gesserit.
+And, because Jessica drinks this, her unborn daughter, Alia is given mental abilities beyond any living Bene Gesserit.
 In short, Alia is born with all the memories of all of her ancestors, making her a baby that can speak and think instantly.
-For the Bene Gesserit, this is called “abomination.”
-But, the transformation of Alia and her ascendency is not only pivotal to the rest of the first Dune book, but to the entire saga.
+For the Bene Gesserit, this is called an “abomination.”
+But, the transformation of Alia, and her ascendency is not only pivotal to the rest of the first Dune book but to the entire saga as well.

 So, the Dune dominos fall like this: Thousands of years before House Atreides arrives on Arrakis, the Bene Gesserit embed a very specific myth among the people of the planet.
 When Paul and Jessica begin to become that myth, it all leads to Jessica becoming the Reverend Mother for the Fremen, which all leads to the definitive character trait of her daughter Alia.